DarraghMurray/CS4084_Project/design.md

             MainFeed -
                   This fragment displays the items in the database on a scrolling view.
-This is done creating a database query for posts order by timestamp and placing the results in a firestore recyclerview.
+This is done by creating a database query for posts ordered by timestamp and placing the results in a firestore recyclerview.
 In the recycler we fill item holders with item objects and display the information we need for an item listing in the item holder.
 There is also a click listener to take the user to the item